buildbot/buildbot/master/docs/relnotes/index.rst

 * A new argument ``createAbsoluteSourceStamps`` has been added to ``SingleBranchScheduler`` for use with multiple codebases.

-* The WebStatus :ref:`Authorization` support now includes a ``view`` action which can be used to restrict read-only access to the Buildbot instance.
+* The WebStatus Authorization support now includes a ``view`` action which can be used to restrict read-only access to the Buildbot instance.

 * Information about the buildslaves (admin, host, etc) is now persisted in the database and available even if the slave is not connected.